Pussla/simple-crud-Laravel/readme.md

 # simple-crud-Laravel
 This is a simple project to teach me the basics of Laravel and the repository pattern.

-# Tasks
+# Features

 -The user can manage the database

--Each activity on the base is appropriately validated
+-Each activity on the database is appropriately validated

 -The repository pattern is used in the project